sudhish74/scsb-persistence/README.md

 2. In order to run the application, use the following command.

     ./gradlew clean bootRun

 This will start tomcat listening on 8080 (default), and can be accessed at localhost:8080.

-3. In order to build a jar
+3. In order to build the jar
     ./gradlew clean build or ./gradlew clean build -Dskip.tests